Patricknmaina/dsc-phase-2-project/README.md

 - Created new features where necessary (e.g., adding `total_gross` column).

 ### 📊 **Exploratory Data Analysis (EDA)**:
-- Here we will do:
+- In this section, we carried out:

-**Univariate Analysis (Single-Variable Analysis):**
+   1. **Univariate Analysis (Single-Variable Analysis):**

-This is examining one variable at a time to understand the distribution and characteristics of individual variables
+      - This is examining one variable at a time to understand the distribution and characteristics of individual variables

-Eg: Examined distributions of genres, ratings, and gross revenues.
+      - Eg: Examined distributions of genres, ratings, and gross revenues.

-**Bivariate Analysis  (Two-Variable Analysis):**
+   2. **Bivariate Analysis  (Two-Variable Analysis):**

-This is examining relationships between two variables to help Identify patterns, relationships or differences between variables.
+      - This is examining relationships between two variables to help Identify patterns, relationships or differences between variables.

-E.g: Compared genre vs gross earnings, number of votes vs genres, and gross revenue vs movie title.
+      - E.g: Compared genre vs gross earnings, number of votes vs genres, and gross revenue vs movie title.

-**Correlation Matrix:**
+   3. **Correlation Matrix:**

-Checked numerical relationships between number of votes, release year, ratings, and revenues.
+      - Checked numerical relationships between number of votes, release year, ratings, and revenues.

 ### 📈 **Visualizations**: